 I used the Majka protein powder for this recipe because the Majka protein powder has a gingery taste.
 It isn’t sweet like other protein powders, and you get a hint of turmeric in the taste as well.
 Because of the energy taste, It mixed really well with the pumpkin pie spice in these bars.
 IF you are sensitive to herb-like flavours, USE 1 SCOOP of their protein powder instead of 2.
 That way it isn’t as strong.
 If you do this, you will have to adjust your coconut flour by 1 tbsp or so.
 I haven’t tried this yet, so I will leave that up to you!

 1/4 cup Stevia

 1 can pumpkin puree

 1/4 cup of almond milk (or less if you don’t need as much)

 Start by whisking your eggs, then add in your Stevia.
 Blend together, then add your pumpkin puree and blend really well.
 Slowly add in your coconut flour and stir well.
 Then add your protein powder and pumpkin pie spice, making sure to mix and mix really well.
 Pour mixture into a greased baking dish and bake at 400 degrees for 35 minutes, or until you can poke it with a fork and it comes out clean.
 I like these cold the best, but hot with a little butter is really good too!!

-Keep these in the fridge, and the flavors and texture softens and becomes so good when cold!
-Almost like a pumpkin-pie bar, and I LOVE it!
+Keep these in the fridge, and the flavours and texture soften and become so good when cold!
+Almost like a pumpkin pie bar, and I LOVE it!